 The Library Media Department offers individual and group work spaces, viewing stations for DVDs, Blu-rays, and PAL discs, and an audio station with record player.
 Remotes are attached to the equipment.

 The Screening Room (258) can hold up to 30 people, and features a Blu-ray/DVD player, Windows computer, HD Plasma TV, and VHS player.
 To reserve the Screening Room, please check the calendar for availability and fill out the form.
 Reservations are not required but do take precedence over walk-up appointments.
 A minimum of 3 people is required to use the room.
-You can check out the key at the Circulation desk.
+You can check out the key at the Check Out desk.

 Showing a film to a group may require Public Performance Rights (PPR).
 While some of our films do have PPR, most do not.
 Please contact Library Media if you plan to screen one of our films for your club or student organization.